juanparati/embed-models/README.md

 - **No Persistence Methods**: Embedded models don't save/delete - they're saved via the parent model.
 - **JSON raw**: Save embedded models as JSON raw strings (not objects serialization).
 - **Transparent hydration**: Inject your nested embed-model directly from a post request or array.
+- **Validation trait**: Provides a helper trait for inject model validation rules into requests.

 ## Installation